|THE MIRACLES, SIGNS AND

 But Dr. Unger then states that tongues were "meant to instruct the church before the completed NT Scriptures were given."
 This common, but Scripturally unsupported interpretation, ignores the fact that all of the miraculous gifts of [the] Holy Spirit are millennial in character.
 They were specifically given during the period in which God was making a bona fide offer of that earthly millennial kingdom to Israel.
 The author of Hebrews makes it clear that the tongues, healings and other signs and wonders experienced during the book of Acts are the works of power of the Holy Spirit, and that these powers pertain to "the age to come."
 That "age to come" is the literal 1000 year reign of God's Anointed One, His Messiah, in the millennial kingdom on this physical earth.
 These signs and wonders were millennial gifts, meant for the early kingdom-oriented church whose promised sphere of blessing was at that time the physical kingdom that the Messiah would establish on earth:

-While Mark 16:20 tells us the Lord confirmed the word by means of the signs that followed the disciples, one must interpret this in a manner that agrees with other scriptures, and particularly with the statement the Lord made to the disciples of John the Baptist.
+Mark 16:20 tells us the Lord confirmed the word by means of the signs that followed the disciples.
+See how the Lord explained this to the disciples of John the Baptist.

 "Now when John had heard in the prison the works of Christ, he sent two of his disciples,